 This is the most serious murder charge under California law.
 Since the death penalty is legal in California, it can be applied in this type of charge.
 The punishment is either life in prison with no parole or capital punishment (gas chamber or lethal injection).

 In 2019, the governor announced a temporary moratorium on executions.
-You will need a skilled and experienced Orange County violent crimes lawyer to fight for your rights and defend you against such a penalty.
+You will need a skilled and experienced Orange County murder defense lawyer to fight for your rights and defend you against such a penalty.

 First Degree Murder